-The process of assessing the application, including consideration by the Film Certification Advisory Board, will take approximately 15 weeks following receipt of all necessary attachments and information, after which the Minister will consider whether to issue a certificate.
+The process of assessing the application, including consideration by the Board, will take approximately 20 weeks following receipt of all necessary attachments and information.
 Failure to provide all relevant documents or additional information requested by the Board or the IFPC may result in the assessment process taking longer.